radubobirnac/vocallocal/Readme.md

 1. Create a Firebase project at [firebase.google.com](https://firebase.google.com)
 2. Generate a service account key from Project Settings > Service Accounts
-3. Save the JSON file as `firebase-credentials.json` in the project root
+3. **For local development**: Save the JSON file as `firebase-credentials.json` in the project root
+4. **For production deployment**: Use console commands to create the file on your server (see `CONSOLE_CREDENTIAL_SETUP.md`)
-4. Set up the following in your Firebase database:
+5. Set up the following in your Firebase database:
    - Create a collection for `users` to store user information
    - Create collections for `transcripts`, `transcriptions`, and `translations` to store user data
    - Add indexes on the `timestamp` field for these collections with the following rules: